Charlie Blackmon Player Props: Rockies vs. Phillies

-The Colorado Rockies, including Charlie Blackmon (batting .250 in his past 10 games, with three doubles, seven walks and an RBI), take on starting pitcher Matt Strahm and the Philadelphia Phillies at Citizens Bank Park, Thursday at 6:40 PM ET.
+On Friday, Charlie Blackmon (coming off going 0-for-4) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Pirates.
+He had a hitless showing in his last game (0-for-4) against the Pirates.

 Charlie Blackmon Game Info & Props vs. the Phillies